 This plane geometry course includes the study of perpendicular and parallel lines, angles and their relationships, congruent triangles and parallelograms and other polygonal regions.
 Also included are similar figures, the Pythagorean Theorem, circles, their tangents and secants, and three-dimensional geometry and transformational geometry.
-Near the end of the school year, students will take the Standards of Learning (SOL) Geometry test if needed for graduation.
+Students will take the Standards of Learning (SOL) Geometry test if needed for graduation.

-ADVANCED GEOMETRY WITH TRIG
+ADVANCED GEOMETRY WITH TRIGONOMETRY